m3g4p0p/from-html/README.md

-# from-html.js
+# from-html

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

-A tiny helper function to get element references directly from a HTML string.
+A tiny utility function to get element references directly from a HTML string.

 ## Motivation

-If you want to create a somewhat complex element tree you may have found yourself writing something like this:
+If you want to create a somewhat complex element tree with JS you may have found yourself writing something like this:

 ```javascript
 const overlay = document.createElement('div')